Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Preliminaries and statement of main result

 \subsection{Noncrossing partitions and freeness}

-The lattice of noncrossing partitions, denoted by $\NC_n$, will play a prominent r{\^o}le in this paper.
+The lattice of noncrossing partitions, denoted by $\NC_n$, will play a prominent r{\^o}le in this \paperchapter{}.
 We recall that a partition~$\pi\in\Pi_n$ is \emph{noncrossing}, if there is no quadruple of indices $i<j<k<l$, such that $i\sim_\pi k$ and $j\sim_\pi l$ and $i\not\sim j$.
-Equivalently, noncrossing partitions can also be characterized by the fact that recursively there is always one block which is an interval and after removing this block the remaining partition is still noncrossing.
+Equivalently, noncrossing partitions can also be characterized recursively by the property that there is always at least one block which is an interval and after removing this block the remaining partition is still noncrossing.